bmschmidt/wordVectors/README.md

 ## A few native functions defined on the VectorSpaceModel object.

-The native `show` method just prints the dimensions; the native `print` method does some crazy reductions with the T-SNE package (installation required for functionality) because T-SNE is a nice way to reduce down the size of vectors.
+The native `show` method just prints the dimensions; the native `plot` method does some crazy reductions with the T-SNE package (installation required for functionality) because T-SNE is a nice way to reduce down the size of vectors, **or** lets you pass `method='pca'` to array a full set or subset by the first two principal components.

 ## Useful matrix operations